Who is responsible for fencing, gates or posts that are damaged or broken?

 If the fence is dangerous, or anyone might be at risk of harm, then call us to report it so we can make the situation safe as soon as possible.

-The gate is broken
+The gate or gate post is broken

 I would like to mark out my boundary with wire fence